My Next Life as a Villainess: All Routes Lead to Doom!: Season 1

+Season 2: X

 Video games

 Bonus DVDs containing demo versions of Fortune Lover, the in-universe otome game, were included in the limited editions of the anime's first season Blu-ray releases.
 A free-to-play mobile game titled Katarina's Farm (カタリナ農園, Katarina Nōen) was released on July 31, 2020, with an online trial version being made available from June 19 to August 31, 2020.
 A game for the Nintendo Switch titled My Next Life as a Villainess: All Routes Lead to Doom!
-The Pirate Known as "Trouble" was released on December 23, 2021.
+Pirates of the Disturbance was released on December 23, 2021.
 The game has an original story that takes place beyond Fortune Lover's final graduation event, showing Catarina having evaded all the doom flags only to face a new doom flag related to a new meeting and encounter with a pirate.
+The game was released in English by Idea Factory International on November 28, 2023.

 Merchandise

 On September 27, 2020, Premium Bandai began selling book cushions which "feature art of Catarina and her four (main) suitors" from the series, which each cushion folding up like a book, "featuring the character's name on the outside."